Philip A. Hart Plaza: Surroundings

 Hart Plaza is surrounded by many important areas and buildings of the Downtown Detroit area.
-It is within a few blocks of the GM Renaissance Center (RenCen), Joe Louis Arena and TCF Center.
+It is within a few blocks of the GM Renaissance Center (RenCen), Water Square (at the former location Joe Louis Arena) and Huntington Place.
 In recent years, Hart Plaza has become a part of the Detroit International Riverfront.

 Visitors to Hart Plaza can see across the river to Windsor, Ontario's riverfront and the Belle Isle State Park.

 Layout

 The park is eight acres in size and is bound by the Detroit River to the south, East Jefferson Avenue to north, Bates Avenue to the east, and Civic Center Drive to the west.
 It consists of the upper level at the level of Jefferson Avenue, which is a supported cement slab faced in carnelian granite and concrete, and suspended above the lower level at the level of Atwater Street.
 The plaza was designed by Detroit-based architects Smith, Hinchman & Grylls in consultation with Japanese American architect Isamu Noguchi.

 The plaza's main entrance is located at the foot of Woodward Avenue, south of the Monument to Joe Louis.
 At the entrance is the Pylon, a stainless steel spire sculpture designed by Isamu Noguchi.
 Located west of the entrance is the Michigan Labor Legacy Landmark, whose centerpiece is a 63-foot tall steel arch sculpture by David Barr and Sergio de Giusti titled Transcending.
 Near the center of the courtyard is the focal point of Hart Plaza, the Horace E. Dodge and Son Memorial Fountain, also designed by Isamu Noguchi.
 The lower level of Hart Plaza includes an open-air amphitheater near the center of the courtyard, dressing rooms, food preparation areas with kitchen service food court, three sets of public rest rooms, permanent beverage booths, temporary storage areas, offices, Detroit Police Department post at the southeast corner of the plaza, art gallery, and loading dock.